Skip to main content

 Content Safety

-All AI responses pass through a content safety filter (22 patterns, 7 categories) before being sent.
-This includes:
+All AI responses pass through a content safety filter (22 patterns, 7 categories) before being sent:

 • Harmful instructions